openassistant/oa-core/README.rst

   `stella.py` - User mind to talk, get news, hear jokes, and so on (personality mind).

   `yes_no.py` - Mind which offers voice options.
-   (You may test this mind via stella ->"How Are you ?" to start diagnostics.)
+(Test this mind via stella ->"How Are you ?" to start diagnostics.)

 To-Do List:
 =============